Home

 About the author

-A native Tennessean, I now live and write among the pineflats, spring-fed rivers and windswept beaches of the Big Bend region of Florida.
+A native Tennessean, I now live and write among the sandhills, spring-fed rivers and secluded beaches of the Big Bend region of Florida, just south of Tallahassee.

 Whoever you are and whatever your literary interests might be, I’m glad you stopped by.
 I welcome you to look over my website.
 I hope you enjoy your visit!